haacked/haacked.com/_posts/2018/2018-11-01-caribbean-developer-conf.markdown

 ## Diverse and international conference.

-According to Eventbrite, the platform used to manage the conference,this conference featured 45 speakers from 15 countries and 33 different companies.
+According to Eventbrite, the platform used to manage the conference, this conference featured 45 speakers from 15 countries and 33 different companies.

 The speaker [line-up was impressive](https://caribbeandevconf.com/speaker-lineup/) too.
 And I'm not just saying that because it included me.